 At a later time, adjusting entries are made to record the associated revenue and expense recognition, or cash payment.
 A set of accrual or deferral journal entries with the corresponding adjusting entry provides a complete picture of the transaction and its cash settlement.

-Similar to accrual or deferral entry, an adjusting journal entry also consists of an income statement account, which can be a revenue or expense, and a balance sheet account, which can be an asset or liability.
+Similar to an accrual or deferral entry, an adjusting journal entry also consists of an income statement account, which can be a revenue or expense, and a balance sheet account, which can be an asset or liability.

 Types of Adjusting Journal Entries

 An accrued revenue is the revenue that has been earned (goods or services have been delivered), while the cash has neither been received nor recorded.
 A typical example is credit sales.
 The revenue is recognized through an accrued revenue account and a receivable account.
-When the cash is received at a later time, an adjusting journal entry is made to record the payment for the receivable account.
+When the cash is received at a later time, an adjusting journal entry is made to record the cash receipt for the receivable account.